apache/shenyu-website/content/en/projects/raincat/raincat-manager-starter/index.md

        hostName : 192.168.1.91
        port: 6379
        password : foobaredbbexONE123

 ```

-- `transactionWaitMaxTime` Transaction maximum waiting time.
+* `transactionWaitMaxTime` is the transaction maximum waiting time.

-- `redisSaveMaxTime` Redis maximum waiting time.
+* `redisSaveMaxTime` is the Redis maximum waiting time.

-- `tx:manager:netty`
+* `tx:manager:netty`
-  - `port` is the Netty port for long connections which you can modify by yourself.
+  * `port` is the Netty port for long connections which you can modify by yourself.

-  - `serialize`  is the Netty serialization protocol (Kroy in recommended), and it should be consistent with the serialization protocol at client.
+* `serialize`  is the Netty serialization protocol (Kroy in recommended), and it should be consistent with the serialization protocol at client.

-  - `maxConnection` Maximum number of long connections.
+* `maxConnection` is the maximum number of long connections.

-  - `maxThreads netty work` is the number of threads.
+* `maxThreads` is the number of Netty worker thread.

-  - `heartTime` is the Heartbeat time (seconds).
+* `heartTime`  is the heartbeat interval (seconds).

-2. You can also obtain the `raincat-manager` jar directly from the maven central warehouse, then create a `config` directory, and configure `application.yml  `.
-Please refer to the springboot configuration file for details.
+### Method 2: Obtain the `raincat-manager` jar from the maven central warehouse.

+   *  Please create a `config` directory, and configure `application.yml  `.
+Then modify the `yml ` file and start up the application.
+If you want to know more details, please refer to the springboot configuration file.